thanhdo1991/d8-theming-guide/use-a-base-theme/use-another-theme-as-the-base-theme.md

 #### Edit your .info.yml file

-Edit your theme's _THEMENAME.info.yml _file, add a `base theme `key to the existing YAML metadata.
+Edit your theme's THEMENAME.info.yml file, add a `base theme`key to the existing YAML metadata.

 #### Clear the cache

+Clear Drupal's internal cache using either the Drupal UI, or a tool like drush, so that the changes to your _.info.yml _file are read by Drupal.